espressif/esp-ppq/md_doc/Passes/QuantAlignment.md

     the same quantization parameter with others.
 PPQ Quant Alignment Pass is designed for dealing with problems like this.

-PPQ uses Tensor Quantization Config (A data structure defined in ppq.core) to control the
+PPQ uses Tensor Quantization Config (A data structure defined in esp_ppq.core) to control the
     quantization logic, so to say if we want to align quantization parameters, we align their TQC in fact.